 All students must be up-to-date with physical examination and immunization requirements.
 All completed forms must be turned into the School Nurse Office.
 We recognize that specific medical conditions may affect the scheduling of appointments and recommend that families work with their primary care providers as social distancing practices evolve.
 The Illinois deadline has been extended to October 15, 2020.
 If you cannot get an appointment before October 15, 2020, you must submit proof of the upcoming appointment.

 Immunizations: All immunizations must be current according to the requirements of the Illinois School Code.
 Students who fail to comply will be excluded from school.
 List of Immunization Requirements by Grade Level.
+Information regarding Meningococcal Disease the vaccine can be accessed on the Illinois Department of Public Health website.
 If you would like to apply for religious exemption of immunizations, please complete the Illinois Religious Exemption Instructions and Form

 Dental Exam: Students in kindergarten, second and sixth grade also must have had a dental exam within 18 months of May 15th of that school year.
 Dental Examination Form